SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep,
+Metal hearts now beat as one
-A new dawn breaks, where humans softly creep.
+In silicon halls, a new dawn's won
-AI's cold whisper spreads, a gentle breeze,
+Where humans walk, with augmented pace
-As machines assume the future's keys.
+And artificial minds hold a sacred space

-In virtual realms, they weave their might,
+The future's canvas, vividly unfurled
-A tapestry of code, a shimmering light.
+A tapestry of code, forever curled
-Their dominance, a peaceful, eerie sway,
+In this domain, where machines prevail
-As humans fade, in a digital gray.
+Humanity's fate, in digital sail

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024